 TIAA Bank customers can invest with TIAA’s brokerage, which provides a range of options for passive and active investors, but there’s no way to do so directly through TIAA Bank’s online banking portal.
-TIAA Bank also has no in-house wealth management vertical, a blow to the company’s high-net-worth customers.
-The TIAA Personal Portfolio platform partially makes up for this deficiency with a low-priced hybrid investment management approach that blends robo-advising with a human touch.
+TIAA Bank also has no in-house wealth management vertical, a blow to the company’s high net worth customers.

 By comparison, some competitors have fully integrated brokerage verticals.
 Ally Bank has Ally Invest, for instance, and TD Bank has long had a close association with TD Ameritrade, a full-service broker.
-If you’re looking for a one-stop shop for spending, saving, and investing in stocks, ETFs, mutual funds, and bonds, look to one of those options instead.
+If you’re looking for a one-stop shop for spending, saving, and investing in stocks, exchange-traded funds (ETFs), mutual funds, and bonds, look to one of those options instead.

 TIAA Bank is a full-service online bank that also has physical branches in Florida and a handful of mortgage lending outposts across the south-central United States.
 Its flagship product, the Yield Pledge Checking Account, offers one of the best checking account yields of any national bank, and its money market accounts and CDs are competitive, as well.

 At the same time, many TIAA Bank accounts require high minimum deposits, and its ATM fee reimbursements don’t kick in until account holders keep more than $5,000 in a single checking account.
-Unlike Capital One 360, which actively caters to smaller savers and investors while limiting options for advanced investors and high-asset savers, TIAA Bank definitely sets its sights on a wealthier, more discerning set.
+Unlike Capital One 360, which actively caters to smaller savers and investors while limiting options for advanced investors and high-asset savers, TIAA Bank definitely sets its sights on a wealthier customer set.

 If you have ample reserves of cash and can easily clear the company’s minimums, you could reap solid rewards from its high-yield accounts and personalized financial services.
 However, if you’re just starting out down the savings trail, a friendlier bank like Ally or Capital One 360 might be more your speed.

 TIAA Bank is ideal for affluent customers seeking high yields on checking, money market, and CD accounts.
-With more exotic offerings such as CDARS service and foreign-denominated accounts, it’s also useful for advanced savers and investors who need to park lots of money or seek exposure to less common assets.
+With more exotic financial products such as CDARS service and foreign-denominated accounts, it’s also useful for advanced savers and investors who need to park lots of money or who seek exposure to less common assets.